adityas129/blog/content/questions.md

 * [What are my scales and what is the best way to practice my scales?] (https://marginalrevolution.com/marginalrevolution/2019/07/learn-like-an-athlete-knowledge-workers-should-train.html)
 * How do I manage information intake?
 * What aspects of my identity are worth preserving?
 * How do I conquer the mind and it's primal needs?
+Are they meant to be conquered?
+Is that what makes me human?
+* How do we as a society evolve?
+* How is change made?
 * How do I rapidly iterate my understanding of a very niche area and become a domain expert?
 * How should I increase my rate of learning as a developer?
 * Is specialization in technical skills worth it or is being a generalist more aligned for my goals?